alanna-jc/AutoEncoder_Anomaly_Detector/README.md

 * Conducting a more comprehensive hyperparamter check (using hyperparam tuning aids)
 * Normalizing the images before passing them into the model
 * Attempting different forms of weight initialization
-* Analyzing visual results more (error detection heat maps)
+* Analyzing visual results more (error detection heat maps) and make them their own files for portability

 ## Conclusion